INNFINITEMINDS/a310_cns_2018/ReadMe.md

 ### Modeling exercises feedback - March 29, 2018

-In this feedback sessions, we will discuss about various issues and gotchas in model building.
+In this feedback session, we will discuss about various issues and gotchas in model building.

 ### Modeling class #4 — April 12, 2018